TJ Friedl Preview, Player Props: Reds vs. Cubs

-TJ Friedl -- .189 average over his past 10 games -- will be in action for the Cincinnati Reds against the Chicago Cubs, with Javier Assad on the mound, on September 2 at 6:40 PM ET.
+TJ Friedl -- with a slugging percentage of .143 in his past 10 games (including zero homers) -- will be in action for the Cincinnati Reds versus the Chicago Cubs, with Jameson Taillon on the hill, on September 3 at 12:10 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Cubs.
+In his previous game he had a hitless performance (0-for-2) against the Cubs.

 TJ Friedl Game Info & Props vs. the Cubs